 It is within our nature to think we can conquer a task without understanding the principles.
 How many times have you purchased a furniture with the determination not to rely on the instruction manual and jump into building; only to end up with one or two missing screws.

-Just as it is essential to follow the instruction manual to building any furniture, you need to be able to apply the same values to your fitness journey.
+Just as it is essential to follow the instruction manual to building any furniture, you need to be able to apply the same principles to your fitness journey.
 Understanding how to perform a specific exercise and appreciating the impact of what a cheeseburger is doing to your body (nothing wrong with this, as long as it is done in moderation); are important understandings required when trying to adopt and sustain a healthy lifestyle.
 You must be able to walk before you can run.

 As we approach the festive season, many of us will be gearing up to start planning resolutions for the beginning of next year.
 My main favourites in the past have been “time to cut out chocolate” or ‘I want to lose weight”.
 How many times have you sworn you were going to lose weight for the umpteenth year in a row; only to stop going to the gym after one month?
 The sad reality is that the majority of us quit before we achieve our goals.
 You must have a clear vision of what it is you want to achieve.
 One of the best tools for setting achieving a goal is to apply the ‘SMART’ technique.